ansys/pymapdl/doc/apdl_conversion.rst

 APDL Conversion Examples
 ========================
 ANSYS APDL contains over 200 verification files used for ANSYS validation and demonstration.
-These validation files are used here to demo the use of the ``pyansys`` file translator ``pyansys.ConvertFile``.
+These validation files are used here to demo the use of the ``pyansys`` file translator ``pyansys.convert_script``.

 Of particular note in the following examples is how most of the commands can be called as a method to the ansys object rather than sending a string as a command.
 Additionally, take note that some commands require the ``with ansys.non_interactive:`` directive since some commands require and will break the CORBA server connection.
 Also note that APDL macros that use ``*CREATE`` have been replaced with a python function.
 This will make the code easier to debug should it be necessary to insert a break point in the code.